 Centrilobular is the most common type.
 Its form begins at the respiratory bronchioles and spread peripherally and involves the upper half of the lungs.

 u21.
 What are the major pathological changes associated with emphysema?

 Changes include permanent enlargement and destruction of the air spaces distal to the terminal bronchioles, destruction of pulmonary capillaries, weakening of the distal airways primarily the respiratory bronchioles and air trapping and hyperinflation

 22. What is Bullous Emphysema?

-Bullous emphysema, also known as BLS, occurs in one or both lungs and is characterized by the presence of one or several abnormally large air spaces surrounded by relatively normal lung primarily on distal airways involving alveoli ducts and sacs.
-Some cases of emphysema: shows inspiratory flow rates as normal but cannot get air out (gas trapping).
+It is also known as BLS, occurs in one or both lungs and is characterized by the presence of one or several abnormally large air spaces surrounded by relatively normal lung primarily on distal airways involving alveolar ducts and sacs.
+Some causes: shows inspiratory flow rates as normal but cannot get air out (gas trapping).

 23. How is emphysema similar to chronic bronchitis?

 It is very similar, except the airways have obstruction due to the reduced elastic recoil of the lungs.
 The inspiratory flow rates are normal if the patient has pure emphysema.
 The patient has dyspnea initially only on exertion with it intensifying at variable rates until shortness of breath at rest.

 Increased A-P diameter (barrel chest appearance), accessory muscle usage, prolonged exhalation, shortness of breath, coughing, wheezing, hyper-resonant or decreased breath sounds, pursed-lip breathing, cyanosis and chronic cough.